vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 .. cfgcmd:: set vpn sstp name-server <address>

-  Connected client should use `<address>` as their DNS server.
+  Connected clients should use `<address>` as their DNS server.
 This command accepts both IPv4 and IPv6 addresses.
 Up to two nameservers can be configured for IPv4, up to three for IPv6.

 .. cfgcmd:: set vpn sstp shaper fwmark <1-2147483647>